kubernetes/enhancements/keps/sig-api-machinery/5051-server-side-apply-unsetting-fields/README.md

 ## Proposal

-Introduce a "marker" value that may be used in apply configurations to indicate that a value should be unset.
+Introduce a "marker" prefix that may be used in apply configurations to indicate that a value should be unset.

-The proposed marker value, in JSON, is: `{"k8s_io__value": "unset"}`
+The proposed marker is the field prefix: `unset_k8s_io__`.
+Which may be used to unset field `b` by setting a field, in JSON, like: `{"unset_k8s_io__b": true}`.
+It may also be used to unset a list map entry by setting the keys fields as well as setting `"unset_k8s_io": true`: `{"keyField1": "a", "keyField1": "b", "unset_k8s_io": true}`.

 For example, given an object with a field owned by field manager "mgr1":